-This manual provides detailed information for the maintenance and repair of Villager and TransPorter vehicles and should be used in conjunction with the appropriate maintenance and service supplement.
+This manual provides detailed information for the maintenance and repair of Turf and Carryall vehicles and should be used in conjunction with the appropriate maintenance and service supplement.

-If you do not have the appropriate maintenance and service supplement, you may order one from your Club Car representative.
-Maintenance and service supplements available include:
+If you do not have the appropriate maintenance and service supplement, you may order one from your local Club Car representative.
+Maintenance and service supplements available include the following: